fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

   - The request MUST contain the base64url encoded hash value of the Digital Credential, for which the Status Assertion is requested, and enveloped in a signed Status Assertion Request object.
   - The Status Assertion Request object MUST be signed with the private key corresponding to the confirmation claim assigned by the Issuer and contained within the Digital Credential.

-The Status Assertion HTTP request can be sent to a single Credential Issuer regarding multiple Digital Credentials, and MUST contain a JSON object with the member `status_assertion_requests` as described in Section :ref:`HTTP Status Assertion Request <HTTP Status Assertion Request>`.
+The Status Assertion HTTP request can be sent to a single Credential Issuer regarding multiple Digital Credentials, and MUST contain a JSON object with the member `status_assertion_requests` as described in Section :ref:`credential-revocation:HTTP Status Assertion Request`.

 The Credential Issuer that receives the Status Assertion Request object MUST:

   - validate that the Wallet Instance making the request is authorized to request Status Assertions.
-If errors occur during this check, the Credential Issuer MUST provide a Status Assertion Error Response according to Section :ref:`HTTP Status Assertion Response <HTTP Status Assertion Response>`;
+If errors occur during this check, the Credential Issuer MUST provide a Status Assertion Error Response according to Section :ref:`credential-revocation:HTTP Status Assertion Response`;
   - verify the compliance of all elements in the `status_assertion_requests` object using the confirmation method contained within the Digital Credential where the Status Assertion Request object is referred to.
-In case of errors, a Status Assertion Error Response MUST be provided (see Section :ref:`HTTP Status Assertion Response <HTTP Status Assertion Response>`);
+In case of errors, a Status Assertion Error Response MUST be provided (see Section :ref:`credential-revocation:HTTP Status Assertion Response`);
   - verify that it is the legitimate Issuer of the Digital Credential to which each Status Assertion Request object refers;
   - check the validity status for the requested Credentials;
   - creates the corresponding Status Assertion.